BuschT/p4.dwa15fun.biz/README.md

 Javascript is used to manage user input in the fields.
 The form validation is all found in quiztastic.js.
 There was no other critical need for Javascript here; it is mainly used to prevent junk getting into the database.
 There is also various error handling conditions in the PHP layer.

+If you want to get started without creating an account, sign in as:

+mjones@aol.com
+Jones123

 Have Fun!